Our story

 Cats and diabetes

-When we first envisioned this project, we wanted to help pet parents with either a diabetic dog or a diabetic cat.
+When we first envisioned this project, we wanted to help people with diabetic dog and cats.
 Thatʼs why we chose the name My Diabetic Pet.